Daniel-van-der-Poel/PDF-Helpers-JavaScript/README.md

 Several JavaScript functions for interactive PDFs.
 Includes functions that make it easy to:

--Read to/write to fields
+* Read to/write to fields
--Change the properties of (all) fields
+* Change the properties of (all) fields
--Create custom tooltips
+* Create custom tooltips
--Create custom popup menus
+* Create custom popup menus
--Manipulate layers
+* Manipulate layers

 ## Installation